wisroot-com/xnew/docs/manual.md

 ```
 // parent:    [a xnode object]
 // element:   [an existing html element] or [attributes to create a html element]
-// component: [an component function] or [an inner html for a created html element]
+// component: [an component function] or [an inner html for the created html element]
 // ...args:   [arguments for the component function]

 xnew(parent, element, component, ...args);